Last Updated on March 26, 2022 by Anne-Marie

 Visit your local dollar store for inexpensive Mardi Gras decorations and beads and have a party with the kids.

-It's also adorable!
 Both you and your child will love the easy recipes.
 (I have a copy, trust me.)

 Another Disney cookbook: If you and your children love cooking Disney inspired recipes, check out The Disney Princess Cookbook.

 Try these easy muffin, crepes, casserole, and breakfast sandwich recipes: